skylinew/SaveTheManuals/README.md

 # Save The Manuals
-#### Manual transmission cars are a dying breed in the U.S. You might be thinking, who cares?
-Unfortunately, car enthusiasts do.

-Car enthusiasts enjoy manual transmission cars.
+#### Car enthusiasts enjoy manual transmission cars.
 Finding them is difficult.
 Fortunately, this website makes it easy.

 ## How It Works